Muehlenbeckia axillaris

 Drainage: | Dry, Moist |

-Features: | Suitable for bordering or edging and ground cover.
+Features: | Drought tolerant.
+Suitable for bordering or edging and ground cover.
 Attractive to birds, insects, lizards and bees.
-Flower colour: Creamy White.
+Flower colour: Creamy-white.
+Foliage colour: Bronze.
 Fruit colour: Dark Brown.
 Native.
 Suitable restoration species. |

 Muehlenbeckia axillaris, commonly known as Creeping Pohuehue or wire vine, is a low dense ground cover, forming wiry mats up to about 1 m in diameter.
 It spreads along the ground and even underground.
 It flowers prolifically in summer with masses of small creamy flowers.
 The flowers are yellowish white, 4-8 mm in diameter, and borne in groups of up to 3 in the axils.
 Male and female flowers often occur on the same plant and the female flowers form small opaque white fruit.
 Provides habitat for native copper butterflies.
 Birds and geckos love the fruit.